marioivanovic/marioivanovic/readme.md

 I'm Mario Ivanovic, a FullStack Developer.
 I am a Full-Stack Developer.
 I also do photography in my free time.
 <br/>
 <br/>
-Areas of Expertise/Interest: Software Engineering, UI-UX Designing.
+Areas of Interest: Software Engineering, UI-UX Designing.

 <h3>
   Skills 💼